 2. Set a Zero Waste Business Goal

-Your goal (or goals) could be quick and easy to accomplish, or may be long term and ambitious.
-It could be as simple as planning a series of small steps that would gradually reduce waste and move the business in the direction of zero waste, or it could be company-wide strategy that addresses every aspect of your business.
-A waste audit establishes benchmarks that allow you to track your waste and set zero waste goals for all aspects of your business, from purchasing to disposal.
+Your goal could be quick and easy to accomplish, or may be long term and ambitious.
+It could be as simple as planning a series of small steps that would gradually reduce waste and move the business in the direction of Zero Waste, or it could be company-wide strategy that addresses every aspect of your business.
+A waste audit establishes benchmarks that allow you to track your waste and set Zero Waste goals for all aspects of your business, from purchasing to disposal.

 For example, while going entirely paperless might take some time and planning, making sure all printing is double-sided can be accomplished almost immediately to quickly reduce paper use and waste.
 Go ahead and set both types of goals.